csbtedhan/CS1.6-Zombie-Z-AMXX-Re-Api/README.md

 <b>Note!</b> If You're upgrading your ReGameDll, make sure you upgrading your Re-Api and Re Compile All plugins with new ReApi Header.

+## Known Issues
+Not working with Linux, still configure how to fix, if you have any idea how to solve it, contact me on discord: csbtedhan.

 ## Credits
 - asdiandx (Mostly Weapon Plugins)
 - csbtedhan (Mod)